Acclimating Fish |

 These are the 2 common methods to acclimate your fish and corals.

 1. Drip Method: This is the preferred method of acclimation.
 It uses a food safe container or small aquarium and a steady drip of water from your tank.
 This method is used by most successful reeferkeepers and is highly recommended for delicate fish and all corals.
+2. Bag Method: A less preferred method of acclimation using the bag from the LFS.
+This is used for hardier fish such as damsels.

 The drip method is the safest, slowest way to acclimate your new critter.
 The bag method is equal to walking up Everest at a medium pace instead of running.
 It can be used for hardier fish but is not a preferred method.
 I highly and strongly recommend the drip method.